 Backsplash

 We also originally purchased our backsplash from Hoods.
-It turned out that the backsplash we originally bought was “peel and stick” which our contractor wouldn’t work with.
-Another fail on my part for not realizing what we had purchased.
+It turned out that the backsplash we originally bought was “peel and stick,” which our contractor wouldn’t work with.
+Another failure on my part for not realizing what we had purchased.

-We originally spent nearly $400 on the materials for the backsplash.
-The original tile was returned and we purchased ceramic tile from a different store at half the price.
+We initially spent nearly $400 on the materials for the backsplash.
+The original tile was returned, and we purchased ceramic tile from a different store at half the price.
 Not sure what the original would have looked like, but the ceramic tile looks amazing!

 Kitchen Remodel Cost: $900 ($250 for materials; $650 for labor)